yao-matrix/deepSpeech2/README.md

 --------------------
 Since the training data is fed through a shuffled queue, to check validation loss a separate graph needs to be set up in a different session and potentially on an additional GPU.
 This graph is fed with the valildation data to compute predictions.
 The deepSpeech_test.py script initializes the graph from a previously saved checkpoint file and computes the CER on the eval_data every 5 minutes by default.
 It saves the computed CER values in the models/librispeech/eval folder.
 By calling tensorboard with logdir set to models/librispeech, it is possible to monitor validation CER and training loss during training.
 ```
+$cd ./src
 $python deepSpeech_test.py --eval_data 'val' --checkpoint_dir PATH_TO_SAVED_CHECKPOINT_FILE
 $tensorboard --logdir PATH_TO_SUMMARY
 ```
 Testing a model
 ----------------
 ```
+$cd ./src
 $python deepSpeech_test.py --eval_data 'test' --checkpoint_dir PATH_TO_SAVED_CHECKPOINT_FILE
 ```

+# Thanks
+Thanks to Aswathy to help refine the README